Jhuighuy/TitSolver/tests/titwcsph/README.md

 # `tests/titwcsph`

-This directory contains tests for `titwcsph` executable.
+This directory contains tests for the `titwcsph` executable.